 My Overall Thoughts On The Yamaha P-515

 I think this is a great digital piano for the price.
-The key-bed on this digital piano feels like they could definitely up the price to something similar to what Kawai is charging for their digital pianos.
-I think the number one thing to look at with a digital piano is the key-bed along with the quality of the piano samples.
+The key-bed feels like they could definitely up the price to something similar to what Kawai is charging for their instruments.
+I think the number one thing to look at with a digital piano is the key-bed along with the quality of the acoustic samples.

 This is where the main separation happens when it comes to keyboards.
 When you’re playing on a cheaper keyboard you can immediately tell and when you’re playing on a quality keyboard you can also instantly tell.

-Keep in mind that this digital piano is not made for beginners.
+Keep in mind that the P-515 is not made for beginners.
 That doesn’t mean you can play on it as a beginner in any way, it just means that the price range is going to be steep compared to a beginner’s keyboard.